 REQUIRED CLEARANCE: TS/SCI with Polygraph (must have prior to applying)

-A Business Financial Professional needed to provide Knowledge Management and Curation (KMC) Program Support to a new program in the Ft.
+A Business Financial Professional needed to provide Research Business and Contract Management Office Acquisition, Financial, and Program Management Support support to a new program in the Ft.
 Meade/Annapolis Junction, MD area.

 Duties, Tasks and Responsibilities:

 - Assist in the execution of the Program’s Budget through the creation/maintenance of spend plans, requisitions and their supporting documents.

 - Coordinate financial data with appropriate Government officials, such as Business Financial Managers, Program Managers, Contract Managers, Contracting Officers and Contracting Specialists.

 - Contribute to the maintenance of current resources to support the day-to-day mission activities.

 - Enter requisitions in the financial management system that include all necessary information and documentation (PSC#, PAR, SPAT, BER#, Acq Sec# etc.)

 - In the government's financial management system, prepare non-complex Military Interdepartmental

 Purchase Requests (MIPR) and Economy Act Orders (EAO) and their associated requisitions.